neil2001/3dObjectLearning/README.md

 `data`, `images/confusion_shapes`, `images/confusion_snow`, `shapeModel`, `snowModel`

+To create the shapes dataset, run:

+`python3 shapeGeneration.py`

+To create the snow dataset, run:

+`python3 snowGeneration.py`

 To train and save the model using the snow dataset, run:

 `python3 main_tf.py snow train`